CalyxOS/calyxos.org/pages/docs/guide/getting-started/index.md

 DAVx5 - An adapter that allows access to external contacts and calendar services (such as with Nextcloud)

-MuPDF viewer - PDF viewer - transparent

-Nextcloud - Backup/synchronization client

-Organic Maps - Offline, crowd-sourced maps with no ads, no trackers, and no data collection
+CoMaps - Offline, crowd-sourced maps with no ads, no trackers, and no data collection

 ## Datura Firewall Guide